LanceTakiguchi/portfolio_SGT/README.md

 * README: Future Features [D: 1 Im: 1] - Edit students, Sort

-## The Learning Experince
+## The Learning Experience
 I have remade this app a couple of times.
 The first time I coded this I did it in plain jQuery.
-Then a third side was added with a server hosted by LearningFuze accessed with a regular AJAX call.
+Then a third side was added to a server hosted by LearningFuze accessed with a regular AJAX call.
 Then I used AngularJS to bind the javascript and the DOM.
 Finally, and the part that I have yet to work properly, I am to use Firebase as the backend.
-With Firebase and AngularJS, I can do a three way binding, which means any changes on the server immediately get updated on the browers, and vice versa.
-This was an entertaining diffcult project that tested combining multiple frameworks together.
+With Firebase and AngularJS, I can do a three-way binding, which means any changes on the server immediately get updated on the browser, and vice versa.
+This was an entertaining difficult project that tested combining multiple frameworks together.
-I plan to fix the three way binding in the near future, but for now, it is a great display of AngularJS.
+I plan to fix the three-way binding in the near future, but for now, it is a great display of AngularJS.

 ## Web Development Utilized